ese-detkin-lab/ese5190-2022-lab2b-esp/2B_part7_pio_sequencer/part_7_README.md

 2. Utilizing the logic analyzer to display any GPIO pin's logic levels through redefining the specific pin setting.

+3. Like in the part 6 pioscope, it will only capture the information when 'boot' button is pressed, otherwise it awaits for the next press.

+[Extra Credit] 4.
+Only when a change in value is detected, the PIO will push data to DMA.
+Otherwise, it will wait for the next change.

-3. C code(pio_sequencer.c) outputs strings in the format of: (timestamp, 1/0).
-It then communicates with Python which takes in the timestamp
+[Extra Credit] 4.
+C code(pio_sequencer.c) outputs strings in the format of: (timestamp, 1/0).
+It then communicates with Python which takes in the (timestamp, 1/0) and store it into a csv file.

+** An gif illustrating writing to python then storing into csv file based on the communication between RP2040 and APDS 9960 is attached at the following link: